South Mountain Martial Arts

 -Ethical self defense techniques, including specialized atemi (strikes).

-- & evidence based methods for mental clarity
+- & evidence based methods for mental clarity and relaxed concentration.

 In all of our classes, our goal is to provide uncompromised, professional jujitsu instruction in a challenging and supportive environment.